-Our investment activities are managed by our investment adviser, MCC Advisors, which is an investment adviser registered under the Investment Advisers Act of 1940, as amended.
+Our investment activities are managed by our investment adviser, MCC Advisors, which is an investment adviser registered under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
 MCC Advisors is an affiliate of Medley and has offices in New York and San Francisco.
-Our Investment Team, which is provided for by MCC Advisors, is responsible for sourcing investment opportunities, conducting industry research, performing diligence on potential investments, structuring our investments and monitoring our portfolio companies on an ongoing basis.
+Our Investment Team is responsible for sourcing investment opportunities, conducting industry research, performing diligence on potential investments, structuring our investments and monitoring our portfolio companies on an ongoing basis.
 MCC Advisors' team draws on its expertise in lending to predominantly privately held borrowers in a range of sectors, including industrials and transportation, energy and natural resources, financials and real estate.
-In addition, MCC Advisors seeks to diversify our portfolio of loans by company type, asset type, transaction size, industry and geography.
+In addition, MCC Advisors seeks to diversify our portfolio loans by company type, asset type, transaction size, industry, and geography.

-Our Investment Team has on average over 20 years of experience in the credit business, including originating, underwriting, principal investing and loan structuring.
-Our Advisor, through Medley, has access to over 80 employees, including over 44 investment, origination and credit management professionals, and over 36 operations, marketing and distribution professionals, each with extensive experience in their respective disciplines.
+Our Investment Team has on average over 21 years of experience in the credit business, including originating, underwriting, principal investing and loan structuring.
+Our Advisor, through Medley, has access to over 89 employees, including over 45 investment, origination and credit management professionals, and over 44 operations, marketing and distribution professionals, each with extensive experience in their respective disciplines.
 We believe that MCC Advisors' disciplined and consistent approach to origination, portfolio construction and risk management should allow it to achieve compelling risk-adjusted returns for Medley Capital.

 MCC Advisors also serves as our administrator and furnishes us with office space, equipment and other office services.
-The responsibilities of our administrator include overseeing our financial records, preparing reports to our stockholders and reports filed with the Securities and Exchange Commission (the "SEC") and generally monitoring the payment of our expenses and the performance of administrative and professional services rendered to us by others.
+The responsibilities of our administrator include overseeing our financial records, preparing reports to our stockholders and reports filed with the SEC and generally monitoring the payment of our expenses and the performance of administrative and professional services rendered to us by others.